QingChang1204/DynamicNotch/README.md

 ## 🌟 Key Features

-- [x] Should work with your menu bar managers
+- [X] Should work with your menu bar managers
-- [x] Drag and drop files to the notch
+- [X] Drag and drop files to the notch
-- [x] Open AirDrop directly from the notch
+- [X] Open AirDrop directly from the notch
-- [x] Automatically save files for 1 day, can be configured
+- [X] Automatically save files for 1 day, can be configured
-- [x] Open files with a simple click
+- [X] Open files with a simple click
-- [x] Delete files by holding the option key and clicking the x mark
+- [X] Delete files by holding the option key and clicking the x mark
-- [x] Fully open source and privacy-focused
+- [X] Fully open source and privacy-focused
-- [x] Free of charge if you do it yourself
+- [X] Free of charge if you do it yourself

 ## 🚀 Usage

-Download the latest version from [Releases](https://github.com/Lakr233/NotchDrop/releases).
+Upcoming

 ## 🧑‍⚖️ License